 *Completion data has not been compiled for the five-year ND program, as this program was launched in 2015.

-The ND program is 14 quarters long, or four calendar years.
+The ND program is 15 quarters long, or four calendar years (4 year ND program) or 19 quarters, or five calendar years (5 year ND program).
 Approximately 87 percent of students who graduated in the last three years completed the program within the expected four calendar years.
 For aggregate graduation rates, please go to the Enrollment/Graduation Rates.

 A second outcome measure is how readily graduates are employed.
 According to student report over the past three years, 82 percent of our graduates were employed in the profession within one year of graduation.
 For the aggregate employment rates, please go to the Employment Data.